Fleria/Indiecisive-Mobile-App/README.md

 # indiecisive

-A mobile application project for the course of Human-Computer Interaction, of Electrical and Computer Engineering of National Technical University of Athens, implemented in Dart-Flutter.
+An Android mobile application, developed as the final project for the course of Human-Computer Interaction, Electrical and Computer Engineering, National Technical University of Athens.
+Implementation in Dart-Flutter.

 ## Concept